 For case statements and aggregates, avoid the use of the others choice.

 For case statements and aggregates, mistrust subranges as choices after enumeration literals have been added anywhere but the beginning or the end of the enumeration type definition.15F

+When adding enumeration values to an enumeration type, review all of the places where if statements or case choices are used to ensure that the position of the added value does not create logic errors.

 6.28 Demarcation of Control Flow [EOJ]

-This vulnerability does not apply to Spark, since Spark enforces a clear demarcation of all branching control flows, if statements, case statements, loops, and blocks.
+This vulnerability does not apply to SPARK, since SPARK enforces a clear demarcation of all branching control flows, if statements, case statements, loops, and blocks.

 6.29 Loop Control Variables [TEX]

-With the exception of unsafe programming (see 4 Language concepts), this vulnerability is not applicable to Spark, which defines a for loop where the number of iterations is controlled by a loop control variable (called a loop parameter).
+With the exception of unsafe programming (see 4 Language concepts), this vulnerability is not applicable to SPARK, which defines a for loop where the number of iterations is controlled by a loop control variable (called a loop parameter).
 This value has a constant view and cannot be updated within the sequence of statements of the body of the loop.

 6.30 Off-by-one Error [XZH]

+Spark does not use sentinel values to terminate arrays.
+Therefore this particular part of the vulnerability documented in TR 24772-1 clause 6.30 does not apply to Spark.

 6.30.1 Applicability to language